barwein/BayesProxyNets/README.md

-# Bayes_incorrect_network
-Bayesian estimation of causal effects with incorrectly measured interference network
+# Bayesian estimation of causal effects with incorrectly measured interference network